-Once you have the segments (or not) begin slicing the cassava root length wise so that you expose the core inside the cassava root.
+Once you have the segments, begin slicing the cassava root lengthwise.
 Once you have the core exposed, begin to cut this out as we do not need this portion.
 Throw away the cassava root core when complete.

 Now, we let the shredding begin!

-Once you have the cassava root finely shredded wash the results, let it dry and wash again until you have a nice mixture of starch and water ready to be dried into fine tapioca starch.
+When you have the cassava root finely shredded wash the results, let it dry, and wash it again.
 Repeat this process a few times.

-From here on you can begin rolling tapioca pearls on your favorite bamboo cutting board or use the freshly grinded tapioca starch for something else.
-Besides tapioca pearls, the starch can be used for many cuisines especially popular in Southern America and Asia.
+From here on you can begin rolling tapioca pearls on your favorite bamboo cutting board or use the freshly ground tapioca starch for something else.
+Besides tapioca pearls, the starch can be used for many cuisines.
+It’s especially popular in Southern America and Asia.
 Plus, it’s a great alternative for those that cannot consume potato starch or wheat flour, and it’s gluten free!

 Is it Really that Simple?

 Yep!
-All it takes is a few hours of preparation to ensure the toxicity is all clear and from there the help of a food processor will do just the trick to get the fine starch you need.
-Making those tapioca pearls is very simple, just tapioca starch and water is all you really need to get it going.
+All it takes is proper preparation to ensure the toxicity is all clear and the help of a food processor to make tapioca starch.
+Making those tapioca pearls is very simple too.
+Just tapioca starch and water is all you really need to get it going.